 What is great about going in this direction is that I can use PM160, PM180, and PM200 (PM203 w/spacers) configurations until flat mount calipers being sold are capable of meeting the demands of real off-road riding.
 Current offerings are just not up to the job but that has nothing to do with the mount.
 They will arrive….and I’ll be ready.
 I can only imagine how much cleaner and tighter a SRAM Guide FM caliper will look.
 It may even allow for chainstay mount with a 180mm rotor.

 I’ve been sorting out the data plates for my bikes but so far, it hasn’t reached prime time.
 It has now.
-The process has been figured out for the plate.
+The fabrication process has been figured out for the plates.
 The last detail was bending the part.
 I figured that out just at the last minute, a day before photos.
 I bent to the diameter of the down tube but should have bent to the seat tube.
 I’m going to move it from the down tube when I get back to working in the shop.
 This should be pretty easy now that a process has been sorted.
 I’m really excited about this as a data plate belongs with a real tool.

 Data plate is shown here on the down tube.
 It was removed after photos, re-tooled, and bonded to the seat tube.
 The down tube wasn’t the right location for it but it was where I was with tooling at the time.